top of page

-But here is the key point: whale watching can be excellent or harmful depending on how it’s done.
-The best approach is not to promote the activity blindly or criticize it emotionally, but to encourage responsible, rule-aligned experiences that protect the animals and maintain Samaná’s long-term value as a nature destination.
+However, whale watching can be excellent or harmful depending on how it’s conducted.
+The best approach is to promote responsible, rule-aligned experiences that protect the animals and maintain Samaná’s long-term value as a nature destination.
+This guide will show you how to do exactly that.

 When Is Whale Watching Season in the Dominican Republic?